tweag/cybersourcery/README.md

     * payment_method: `card` or `echeck`
     * locale: any locale supported by Cybersource, for example, `en-us`
     * currency: any currency supported by Cybersource, for example, `USD`
-    * unsigned_field_names: a comma separated list of the fields that will not be signed in the transaction - this typically includes all the fields in the credit card payment form
+    * unsigned_field_names: a comma separated list of the fields that will not be signed in the transaction - this typically includes all the visible fields in the credit card payment form

 ## Usage